gregorwolf/zgeocode/README.txt

 ZNOM	REGION
 ZNOM	STREET

+You can check the customizing with the report GEOCODING_CUSTOMIZING_VERIFY.

 Usage in the SAP NetWeaver ABAP Developer Edition
 =================================================

 Create Business Partners

 Start Transaction BP and create some Business Partners with an existing Address.
 It could happen that you need to customize the number ranges for the Business partners first.
+If you have already existing business partners that are not geocoded, then you can use the standard report BUPGEOENADDR to geocode them.

 ABAP Demo Program ZGEOCODE_NOMINATIM_READ_BP